wp-plugins/anybackup/readme.txt

 Our unique features:

+*  Live preview.
+Easily test your offsite backups before there's an emergency.
 *  Free for personal use
 *  One price, full product.
 No microtransactions or addon-fees
 *  No limits on restores, backups, or storage space
-*  Live preview lets you test your backup anytime
 *  Zero-downtime restore
 *  One click migrations for switching hosts
 *  Works on low-memory VPS shared environments